Moonstruck: Accolades

+Legacy

+In 2001, Nicolas Cage's production company Saturn Films began work on a Moonstruck sequel called The Seven Fishes.
+The project fizzled out.
+John Patrick Shanley mused that if he wrote Moonstruck II it would be about Ronny trying to win Loretta back after their divorce..

 In June 2008, AFI revealed its "Ten top Ten"—the best ten films in ten "classic" American film genres—after polling over 1,500 people from the creative community.
 Moonstruck was acknowledged as the eighth best film in the romantic comedy genre.
 The film is also number 72 on Bravo's "100 Funniest Movies," and number 41 on AFI's 100 Years...
 100 Laughs.

 The film is recognized by American Film Institute in these lists: